-FBCL has not initiated the process of identify any potential forced labour or child labour risks.
+FBCL has not identified any potential forced labour or child labour risks.

 If applicable, please provide additional information on the parts of the government institution's activities and supply chains that carry a risk of forced labour or child labour being used, as well as the steps that the government institution has taken to assess and manage that risk.